 The Facility's consulting engineers conducted preliminary design of the process upgrades in 2017 and then in 2018 began detailed design.
 Detailed design was generally completed by the end of 2019 and then submitted to the DWQ for review and issuance of a construction permit.
-Although most of the design work is complete, the few remaining design projects will finish in 2022.
-Construction of the main BNR facilities was started in the spring of 2020.
+Although most of the design work is complete, design on a few project components will finish in 2023.
+Construction of the main BNR facilities was started in the spring of 2020 and all project components are expected to be constructed and in operation by mid-2025.

-Much of the existing facility equipment is now over 30 years old.
+Much of the existing facility equipment and infrastructure is now over 35 years old.
 An Asset Management Program (AMP) was developed in 2015 to address repair or replacement of plant and collection system components which are not related to the new phosphorus removal project.
-Repair or replacement priorities are set by assessment of the criticality of each asset and its risk of failure.
-The Facility has implemented a new computerized maintenance management software (CMMS) package that will assist in the tracking of assets and their replacement/rehabilitation needs.
+Repair or replacement priorities are set by assessment of the criticality of each asset, its risk of failure, and the consequence of failure.
+The Facility has implemented a new computerized maintenance and asset management software (CMMS) package that will assist in the tracking of assets and their replacement/rehabilitation needs.
 The software will also be used to help develop of short- and long-term capital budgets for the program which are updated on an annual basis.